Faculty of Philosophy Undergraduate Prospectus 2014-2015

 Philosophy students may also chose among the following papers from the Classics Tripos:

 - Aristotle's moral and political thought

-- God and anti-god
+- Reason and reasoning

 Philosophy students may also take the Metaphysics paper from the Divinity Tripos, which deals with central questions in the philosophy of religion.